 Patients seeking treatment for marijuana addiction typically have used the substance for many years and have tried to quit on their own numerous times.
 They continue to use marijuana despite its negative effect on their personal relationships, health, and financial standings.

 No known marijuana overdoses have been reported.
 The body can tolerate very high dosages without it causing toxicity and death.
 Deaths from marijuana are caused by other factors like car accidents and trauma due to the person’s intoxication rather than overdoses.

-In comparison, over 70,000 Americans died from drug-involved overdoses in 2019 alone.
+In comparison, nearly 110,000 Americans died from drug-involved overdoses in 2022 alone.
 Overdoses were highest among opioid and methamphetamine users.

 Marijuana, after alcohol, is the most common substance involved in motor vehicle accidents as well as deaths.
 Marijuana significantly impairs a driver’s coordination, judgment, and reaction time.
-Studies have found that any marijuana use before driving raises the risk of being involved in an accident.
+Studies have found that marijuana use before driving raises the risk of being involved in an accident.
 Cannabinoid use in fatal car accidents has more than doubled since 2007.